-It’s important to note that you can see some potential negative side effects from Fenugreek.
+It’s important to note that you can see some potentially negative side effects from Fenugreek.
 I’m including a link to a list, but, some of the most common are an upset stomach, diarrhea, and maple syrup smell with your urine.

 Make sure to check with your doctor before beginning a Fenugreek supplement.